Château Clinet

 About Château Clinet

 Should you plan a Pomerol stop around Château Clinet?
 Yes, if the goal is a carefully planned visit based on confirmed essentials rather than assumptions.
-The verified essentials are concise, that concision matters when shaping expectations: Château Clinet is in Pomerol, Ronan Laborde is the chef/owner, the dress code is smart casual, the venue holds Pearl 3 Star Prestige (2025).
+The key details are concise, that concision matters when shaping expectations: Château Clinet is in Pomerol, Ronan Laborde is the chef/owner, the dress code is smart casual, the venue holds Pearl 3 Star Prestige (2025).
 Those points are enough to justify attention, but not enough to support a fully assumed schedule.
 Beyond those points, confirm practical arrangements directly before building a day around the stop, especially if the rest of the itinerary depends on timing, format, or access.

 Plan it as a focused Pomerol stop, not an assumption-led itinerary